 6. Laser Scarecrows

 Up to 75% of crops within 48 hours of harvest can be destroyed by Pests like starlings, blackbirds, and crows which may cause a huge loss in revenue.
 The traditional scarecrows or propane cannons are not effective enough to combat the issue.
-Hence, the University of Rhode Island invented laser scarecrows to keep these birds away.
-This innovation projects green laser lighting which is invisible by humans in the sun, but birds are sensitive to green color.

 The automated guided lasers are fired across fields up to 600 feet and efficaciously startle birds to protect them from ruining crops.
 Moreover, they are comparatively less harmful to the environment as well as to human beings and not labor-intensive at all.
-Many famous pest control companies have adopted this technology, and they are developing the technology.
-Also, they claim the device can prevent up to 90% of crop losses without doing any harm to the environment.

 7. Nitrogen Modeling